louity/AFS-python/README.md

 # Angular Fourier Series descriptors

+To reproduce the results of [Machine learning surrogate models for prediction of point defect vibrational entropy](https://journals.aps.org/prmaterials/abstract/10.1103/PhysRevMaterials.4.063802).
-Python implementation of the chemical environment descriptor Angular Fourier Series defined in the paper 'On representing chemical environments' (Bartok, Kondor, Csanyi) , DOI: https://doi.org/10.1103/PhysRevB.87.184115
+Python implementation of the chemical environment descriptor Angular Fourier Series defined in the paper [On representing chemical environments](https://doi.org/10.1103/PhysRevB.87.184115) by Bartok, Kondor, Csanyi.

 ## Dependencies
 * python3 >= 3.6  (for f strings)